luque667788/cdfast/README.md

 ## Design Philosophy

 This project was designed primarily for learning purposes.
-As such, we chose to use more "low-level" libraries instead of abstract terminal-GUI libraries.
+As such, I chose to use more "low-level" libraries instead of abstract terminal-GUI libraries.
 This repo could serve as a project example for someone new to rust looking for simple project ideas.

 ## Code